samplchallenges/SAMPL-containers/tutorials/CondaEnvironmentInstructions.md

 14. Save and close `environment.yml`

 ### Section 2: Add the Build steps to install your environment
-1. In the directory housing your container `environment.yml`, code, etc., create a file called `Dockerfile`, and add the following lines to your `Dockerfile`.
+1. In the directory housing your container `environment.yml`, code, etc., create a file called `Dockerfile` (if you haven't already), and add the following lines to your `Dockerfile`.
     * Please note we are using `conda env update` rather than `conda create` so your `base` environment is updated.
     * Please **DO NOT** change this as using a conda environment other than `base` may prevent your program from properly accepting our command line input arguments.
     ```